blossomobasi/blossomobasi/README.md

-**`Frontend Engineer`**
+**`Fullstack dev`**
 ## Hi, I'm Blossom <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="28" alt="hi">

-🌱 I’m currently learning ...
-Back-end Development (Node js)
-#

-I'm a Frontend Engineer that loves coding😍.
-My main focus in web development is to create user-friendly experiences in which users can interact properly with the site seamlessly.
+I'm a Fullstack dev that loves coding😍.
+My main focus in web development is to create user-friendly experiences in which users can interact properly with the web seamlessly.

-### ⚡ About me - Beyond Coding

 Beyond coding, I enjoy immersing myself in the world of gaming, particularly indulging in Call of Duty Mobile and Chess.
-Oh, I also really love watching Anime.
+Oh, I also really love watching Anime ✌🏼.
 I almost forgot.

 #